TheCraZyDuDee/Pretendo-Account-Generator/README.md

 - merge the mlc01 folder with your existing one

 Note that you will still need the rest of the Online Files from a Console Fake Files won't work.<br>
-<b>Please only use those Accounts with Cemu since you can easily create them on a real Wii U and you don't want to risk bricking your system
+Please only use those Accounts with Cemu since you can easily create them on a real Wii U and you don't want to risk bricking your system<br>

 ### Building